test-kitchen/kitchen-google/README.md

 Path to the public half of the ssh key that will be deployed to `~username/.ssh/authorized_keys`; see also "username" below.

+### region

+Region in which to launch instances.
+"Region" is defined as the part prior to the first hyphen in an availability zone's name; e.g. in "us-central1-b", the area is "us".
+Specifying region but not "zone_name" allows kitchen-gce to avoid launching instances into a zone that is down for maintenance.
+If "any" is specified, kitchen-gce will select a zone from all regions.
+Default: `us` (lowest cost region); valid values: `any`, `asia`, `europe`, `us`

 ### tags